LukeGrahamLandry/franca/devlog.md

     dumb that the current system forces you to give it signatures of any internal functions twice.
   - anyway now it works but not with FRANCA_NO_CACHE=true or at comptime. i think it's just the import that's fucking up. yeah it doesn't like if your import doesn't have a Func type, cause it doesn't know to make a shim for it.
+- via_wasm, import_wasm/ffi
+  - this one gets A LOT LESS fucking around with signetures+callees.
+  - not ready to think about how imports should work so hack in temporary_funcid for now.
+  // Since we don't run fold.fr, symbols won't be marked so they won't be emitted
+  // if they're an inlinable export from CompCtx to the FrcModule and only used there.
+  // like bf/via_wasm.fr/env'putchar(). forgetting this manifiests as the function appearing
+  // in the bytes passed to import_frc() but as .Invalid in the frontend's cache file.
+  TODO: need better error reporting for that sort of mistake
+- so now nothing uses FuncImpl.Ir so I can get rid of it
+- little improvements:
+  - exit(0) considered harmful
+  - don't use arg_types() when you just need to know if the function is unary
+  - might was well let you import() frc bytes directly, just check the magic

 ## (Jun 9)

 - the module always has types as FnPtr because exposing Fn is kinda weird.